Part 1 J.D. Program

 Withdrawal from a Course/Withdrawal from School

-A student may withdraw from a course without penalty during the first half of each semester.
-A grade of "WP" is assigned if the student is doing satisfactory work and follows withdrawal requirements.
-Until the midpoint of a semester, withdrawal from a course is accomplished online through the University’s Athena e-withdrawal system at http://athena.uga.edu.
+A student may withdraw from a course during the first half of each semester.
+A grade of “W” is assigned if the student adheres to the requirements for withdrawal.
+Grades of “Withdraw-Pass” and Withdraw-Fail” are not permitted.
+Until the withdrawal deadline for a semester, withdrawal from a course is accomplished online through the University’s Athena e-withdrawal system at http://athena.uga.edu.

-Any course dropped after the drop/add period will result in either a WP or WF on the transcript.
+Any course dropped after the drop/add period but before the withdrawal deadline will result in a “W” on the transcript.
+The Withdrawal Deadline is listed on the academic calendar available here.

-In the event a class session must be cancelled or postponed, a notice will be posted on the door of the room in which the class is regularly taught and sent via official UGA e-mail to the students.
+If a class session must be cancelled or postponed, a notice will be posted on the door of the room in which the class is regularly taught and sent to the students via official UGA e-mail.

 Law School Computer Use Policy